arn008/kubernetes-workshop/advanced.en.md

 5. Add resource limits

 ### 1. Autoscale
-Deploy an pod(through an deployment) with the playground image (`rubenernst/kubernetes-playground:1.0.2`).
+Deploy a pod (through a deployment) with the playground image (`rubenernst/kubernetes-playground:1.0.2`).
 1 replica.
 Also create a service (doesn't have to be an external).

 Create an autoscale.
 This can be done through a HorizontalPodAutoscaler yaml definition, but can be done more easily by: